Health & Safety

 UFCW Canada and its Local Unions strongly believe that every single worker deserves to come home safe and healthy at the end of their workday.

-This page is intended to provide UFCW Canada members and allies, as well as health and safety advocates, with the knowledge and tools needed to proactively identify, assess, control, and – where possible - eliminate hazardous working conditions.
+Accordingly, our union provides members and allies, as well as health and safety advocates, with the tools and resources needed to proactively identify, assess, control, and – where possible - eliminate hazardous working conditions.

 You can also learn how to form a Joint Health and Safety Committee in your workplace, and read more about UFCW Canada’s Workplace Rights Committee.